As of October 2022, the Canadian border is fully open to travellers with no pandemic-related restrictions.

-Luckily, our region is vast and full of opportunities for any kind of visit you want to experience this summer—fishing, camping, boating, golf, and hiking as well as urban adventures in our major hubs of Thunder Bay, Sault Ste.
+Our region is vast and full of opportunities for any kind of visit you want to experience this summer—fishing, camping, boating, golf, and hiking as well as urban adventures in our major hubs of Thunder Bay, Sault Ste.
 Marie, Sudbury, and North Bay.
 There are lots of lodges, outfitters, campgrounds, and motels/hotels that have availability in August, September, and beyond.
 Don't miss out on everything on offer in our historic small towns, too.

-Did northern ontario, Canada miss me?
+Did Canada miss me?

 Yes.
 We did.
 We really did.

-Welcome back, old friends.
+Welcome back, friends.
 We're happy you're here.

 more information on travelling into northern Ontario